Yersinia: Plague, Food Poisoning, and a Potential Cancer Treatment

 Scientists have found Y. pestis DNA from the time of the Black Death and are comparing it with the DNA in the current version of the bacterium to see if it has changed in a significant way.
 So far, however, no significant differences have been found.
 Scientists are also looking at the human genome.
 It's possible that our genome has changed in a way that gives us more resistance to the bacterium.
 The research is important and is of more than academic interest.
 If the plague threatens to become a major problem again, we need to know how to deal with it.

 An outbreak of plague occurred in Madagascar in 2017.
 According to WHO (the World Health Organization), from August 1st to November 10th, 1618 cases of pneumonic plaque, 324 cases of bubonic plague, and one case of septicemic plague were diagnosed.
 In addition, 176 unclassified types of plague were reported to WHO.
 72 people died from pneumonic plague.
-In late November, the outbreak was said to be contained.
+In late November of 2017, the outbreak was said to be contained.
 The CDC (Centers for Disease Control and Prevention) notes that cases of bubonic plague are diagnosed nearly every year in Madagascar, however.
-The agency maintains a web page that lists travel health notices.
-This page is referenced below.

 Yersiniosis and Its Symptoms